pollfly/clearml-docs/docs/webapp/applications/aws_auto_scaler.md

 title: AWS Auto-Scaler
 ---

-The AWS auto-scaler application is a GUI app to optimize AWS EC2 instance scaling according to the instance types and budget configured.

-In the app, use a wizard to input configurations for the auto-scaler according to your budget, and then ClearML does the rest and creates the instance.
+The AWS Auto-Scaler Application is a GUI to optimize AWS EC2 instance scaling according to the instance types and budget configured.
+Use the app's wizard to input configurations for the auto-scaler according to your budget, and then ClearML does the rest and creates the instance.

 ## Launching an instance